- Changes in Your Sex Life During the Second Trimester

 Avoid sex positions that exert pressure on the belly or involve you lying flat on your back, such as the missionary position.
 Try to minimise deep penetration acts, as it is not advisable to exert excessive pressure during the second trimester.
 Also, it is best to consult a doctor if you have any complications during pregnancy.

 With an ever-increasing libido and decrease of troublesome issues like nausea, the second trimester is undoubtedly the honeymoon period of pregnancy.
-Just keep in mind that while it is relatively safe to have sex, deep penetrations and extreme sex positions might not be the best option.
+Just keep in mind that while it is relatively safe to have sex, deep penetration and extreme sex positions might not be the best option.